Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 "He [Ramalho] was scandalised with the treatment [in Russia], how many ineffective medicines that lead to poisoning, with tragic after-effects [Silva was submitted to]," Noronha said in the Mendes biography La Clave Mendes: Todos los secretos del mejor agente de futbol del mundo, by Miguel Cuesta and Jonathan Sanchez.

 The centre-back did not leave Portugal during the recovery period.
-"He remained in Matosinhos for three months and could only walk at the beginning; then, after a month and a half, the doctor said he was released to run and play futsal, in a controlled way.
+"He remained in Matosinhos for three months and could only walk at the beginning; then, after a month-and-a-half, the doctor said he was released to run and play futsal, in a controlled way.
 Thankfully, it all worked out in the end," Tonietto recalls.

 Ten years after almost coming to death in Russia, Silva starred in a Brazilian government campaign against tuberculosis with the slogan "testar, tratar e vencer" [test, treat and win].